junxit/us-congress-bills-114/bill.md

 - **(b)** *Privacy and civil liberties*
   - **(1)** *Guidelines of Attorney General* The Attorney General, in consultation with the heads of the other appropriate Federal agencies and with officers designated under section 1062 of the Intelligence Reform and Terrorism Prevention Act of 2004 (42 U.S.C.
 2000ee–1), shall develop and periodically review guidelines relating to privacy and civil liberties that govern the receipt, retention, use, and dissemination of cyber threat indicators by a Federal entity obtained in accordance with this Act and the amendments made by this Act.
   - **(2)** *Content* The guidelines developed and reviewed under paragraph (1) shall, consistent with the need to protect information systems from cybersecurity threats and mitigate cybersecurity threats—
-    - **(A)** limit the impact on privacy and civil liberties of activities by the Federal Government under this Act, including guidelines to ensure that personal information of, or information identifying, specific persons is properly removed from information received, retained, used, or disseminated by a Federal entity in accordance with this Act or the amendments made by this Act;
+    - **(A)** limit the impact on privacy and civil liberties of activities by the Federal Government under this Act, including guidelines to ensure that personal information of or information identifying specific persons is properly removed from information received, retained, used, or disseminated by a Federal entity in accordance with this Act or the amendments made by this Act;
-    - **(B)** limit the receipt, retention, use, and dissemination of cyber threat indicators containing personal information of, or information identifying, specific persons, including by establishing—
+    - **(B)** limit the receipt, retention, use, and dissemination of cyber threat indicators containing personal information of or information identifying specific persons, including by establishing—
-      - **(i)** a process for the timely destruction of such information that is known not to be directly related to a use for a cybersecurity purpose;
+      - **(i)** a process for the prompt destruction of such information that is known not to be directly related to a use for a cybersecurity purpose;
       - **(ii)** specific limitations on the length of any period in which a cyber threat indicator may be retained; and
       - **(iii)** a process to inform recipients that such indicators may only be used for a cybersecurity purpose;
-    - **(C)** include requirements to safeguard cyber threat indicators containing personal information of, or identifying, specific persons from unauthorized access or acquisition, including appropriate sanctions for activities by officers, employees, or agents of the Federal Government in contravention of such guidelines;
+    - **(C)** include requirements to safeguard cyber threat indicators containing personal information of or identifying specific persons from unauthorized access or acquisition, including appropriate sanctions for activities by officers, employees, or agents of the Federal Government in contravention of such guidelines;
     - **(D)** include procedures for notifying non-Federal entities and Federal entities if information received pursuant to this section is known or determined by a Federal entity receiving such information not to constitute a cyber threat indicator;
     - **(E)** be consistent with any other applicable provisions of law and the fair information practice principles set forth in appendix A of the document entitled “National Strategy for Trusted Identities in Cyberspace” and published by the President in April, 2011; and
     - **(F)** include steps that may be needed so that dissemination of cyber threat indicators is consistent with the protection of classified information and other sensitive national security information.
+  - **(3)** *Submission* The Attorney General shall submit to Congress—
+    - **(A)** not later than 90 days after the date of the enactment of this Act, interim guidelines required under paragraph (1); and
+    - **(B)** not later than 180 days after such date, final guidelines required under such paragraph.
 - **(c)** *National Cyber Threat Intelligence Integration Center*
   - **(1)** *Establishment* Title I of the National Security Act of 1947 (50 U.S.C.
 3021 et seq.), as amended by section 2 of this Act, is further amended—
     - **(A)** by redesignating section 119B as section 119C; and